fraserwg/elePyant/README.md

 which will automatically update the package when changes are made here.

-Alternatively you can clone the repository to your computer using
+Alternatively you can clone the repository to your computer and then install using

 ```bash
 git clone https://github.com/fraserwg/elePyant.git